Using a Webhook

 3. In the Leads tab, click on your most recent lead.
 A panel will appear on the right-hand side of the page.

-5. Clicking on the integration status will reveal more information about the data that was sent.
-This data can come in handy if you ever need to troubleshoot integration errors. gif demonstrating how to view webhook body data
+5. Clicking on the integration status will reveal more information about the sent data.
+This data can be useful if you ever need to troubleshoot integration errors: gif demonstrating how to view webhook body data

 Managing Multiple Webhooks